jason358ma/PieCentral/shepherd/flask_server_and_ui_readme.md

 # Client-side HTML -> Jinja template modifications

-Anywhere a static dependency is linked to, it must be replaced with a url_for() call:
+Anywhere a static dependency is linked to, it must be replaced with a Jinja url_for() call:
 ```javascript
 <script type="text/javascript" src="socket.io.js"></script>
 ```